Efficient Recovery Learning using Model Predictive Meta-Reasoning: Introduction

-There are multiple potential recoveries from every cluster, each corresponding to a safe state, resulting in a total of $n \times m$ potential recovery skills for $n$ failure clusters and $m$ safe states.
-Since learning all of these recoveries is computationally expensive and redundant, prior works use heuristics to choose where to recover.
-However, recoveries generated in such a way can be sub-optimal as these heuristics don't reason about the quality of the recovery.
+There are multiple potential recoveries from every failure cluster, each corresponding to a precondition the robot could recover to.
+For $n$ failure clusters and $m$ preconditions, this results in a total of $n \times m$ potential recovery skills.
+Since attempting to learn all of these recoveries is computationally expensive and redundant, prior works use heuristics to choose where to recover.
+Recoveries generated in such a way can be sub-optimal as these heuristics don't reason about the quality of the recovery.
 For example, a common heuristic is to recover to a previous state upon detecting a failure.
-But, it is preferable to recover closer to the goal in terms of execution cost.
+However, it is preferable to recover closer to the goal in terms of execution cost.
 On the other hand, it is not known \emph{a priori} if recovering close to the goal is feasible.
-To this end, we propose an algorithm Value Upper Confidence Limit (Value-UCL) that monitors the progress of all the recoveries during learning and decides online what failure modes to prioritize and which state to attempt to recover to such that the overall expected performance improves maximally in every episode.
-Not only does Value-UCL improve performance significantly faster than round-robin in all our experiments, in $3/5$ of the experiments, it achieved the best performance of round-robin using only \textbf{70\%} of the training budget.
+To this end, we propose \textbf{Meta}-\textbf{Re}asoning for \textbf{Skil}l \textbf{L}earning (MetaReSkill), an algorithm that builds a predictive model of improvement in skill performance and decides online which skills to devote training resources to such that the overall task performance improves maximally.

+Our main contributions are (1) a hierarchical reinforcement learning-based framework for learning recovery skills to handle failures due to state uncertainty.
+Compared with open-loop execution, this improves success at opening doors from 71\% to 92.4\% in simulation and from 75\% to 90\% on a real robot.
+(2) a novel meta-reasoning algorithm MetaReSkill for sample-efficient recovery learning.
+Not only does MetaReSkill improve performance significantly faster than round-robin in all our experiments, but it also achieved the best performance of round-robin using only \textbf{70\%} of the training budget in $3/5$ of the experiments.
 Additional details, experiments and videos are available at ~\url{https://sites.google.com/view/recoverylearning/home}.